-International media sources have reported recently that Royal Moroccan Air Force (RMAF) has acquired the three ‘’ unmanned aerial systems retired by the French Air Force after several years of service in Afghanistan.
-Harfang which deployed with the Armee de L’air in 2008 was delivered by EADS (Now Airbus Defense & Space), under the cooperative development with .
+International media sources have reported recently that Royal Moroccan Air Force (RMAF) has acquired the three ‘Harfang’ unmanned aerial systems retired by the French Air Force after several years of service in Afghanistan.
+Harfang which deployed with the Armee de L’air in 2008 was delivered by EADS (Now Airbus Defense & Space), under the Eagle I cooperative development with Israel Aerospace Industries.

-The drone was based on thei IAI/Malat -I system. and have long established military cooperation, although in recent years Rabat has aligned closer to the US, procuring a range of new military systems, including F-16C/D Block 52 jet fighters, along with the latest air/air and air/ground weaponry, M-1A1 Main Battle Tanks and, as reported above, the Predator drones.
+The drone was based on the Israeli IAI/Malat Heron-I system.
+Morocco and France have long established military cooperation, although in recent years Rabat has aligned closer to the US, procuring a range of new military systems, including F-16C/D Block 52 jet fighters, along with the latest air/air and air/ground weaponry, M-1A1 Main Battle Tanks and, as reported above, the Predator drones.

 In recent months France has deployed two General Atomics Reaper (MQ-9) unmanned aircraft systems which were delivered from systems originally destined for the US Air Force.
 France required the US drones to support operations in Africa, where it claimed the Harfang was not suitable to support those operations, but Harfang has been operating in Mali since 18 January 2013.
 In February 2014, Harfang passed the symbolic mark of 10,000 flight hours, which it clocked up in over 900 missions for the FAF, operating with 1/33 Belfort UAV squadron from the Niamey airport in Niger, supporting Operation SERVAL.
 In June 2014 these drones were tested to operate under control of operators 5,000 km away, communicating via satellite communications.
 The demonstration preceeded a planned upgrade of the French Harfang are slated under a joing Airbus/IAI contract.